Cold Baths for Weight Loss? A HealthCentral Explainer

 Khanna, in his TV appearance, claimed, “When your body gets in a cold bath — it hates that — it ramps up metabolism to keep you warm.
 Just like turning up the thermostat, those calories have to be from somewhere.”
 He said that his book, and this tactic specifically, is for people who want to lose fat.
 By this logic, the body is forced to keep warm and burns fat in the process.
 He claims that a 15-minute bath in 68 or 59 degree water should suffice.

-When accused to using “junk science,” Khanna said the cold bath theory was supported by research from the New England Journal of Medicine and the Mayo Clinic.
+When accused of using “junk science,” Khanna said the cold bath theory was supported by research from the New England Journal of Medicine and the Mayo Clinic.

 What does the New England Journal of Medicine say?